yhassan-git-real/EmailManagement/docs/GOOGLE_DRIVE_SETUP.md

   3. The script will refresh your tokens

 - Regularly check that your integration is working by testing large file uploads

+## Advanced Features

+### File Sharing Options

+The application supports different sharing permission levels configured via the `GDRIVE_SHARING_OPTION` environment variable:

+- `anyone`: Anyone with the link can access the file (most permissive)
+- `domain`: Only users in your organization can access the file
+- `private`: Only specific email addresses can access the file

+### Expiring Links

+For enhanced security, you can set file links to expire after a certain number of days using the `GDRIVE_FILE_EXPIRY_DAYS` setting:

+- Set to a positive integer (e.g., `30`) to make links expire after that many days
+- Set to `0` to create permanent links with no expiration

+### Access Control by Email

+When using the `private` sharing option, the application will automatically:

+1. Extract recipient email addresses from the email being sent
+2. Grant access to the Google Drive file only to those specific email addresses
+3. Track permissions in the email records database

+### File Organization

+Files are organized in Google Drive according to these rules:

+1. All files are uploaded to the folder specified by `GDRIVE_FOLDER_ID`
+2. Within that folder, files are organized into dated subfolders (YYYY-MM-DD format)
+3. Each file is named with a prefix of the email ID for easy tracking

+### API Usage Monitoring

+The application includes a usage monitoring system to help track Google Drive API quota usage:

+- View current usage statistics via the `/api/gdrive/usage` endpoint
+- Set up alerts for approaching quota limits via the automation system
+- Monitor failed uploads due to quota limitations